Darxo/Hardened/README.md

 - IdleSounds on higher combat speed are now played less frequently than on lower combat speed
 - Hitpoints recovery on brothers is now more accurate (camping recovery fix)
 - Fix Armor Damage on Weapon tooltips sometimes being off by 1%
+- Fix noble troops spawning for a settlement faction, failing to spawn tabards during combat and glitching out
+- Fix contracts rarely triggering start function multiple times
+- Fix undead (skeleton) faction spawning zombie locations (it is the job of the zombie faction to spawn their own locations)
 - Fix poisons inflicted by coated weapons not playing a sound effect
 - Fix **Blacksmith Follower** increasing the odds of looting weapons from NPCs
 - Fix crash, when ending a battle in which a brother was struck down while affected by a smoke bomb